Esri/vitruvio/doc/usage.md

 Attributes control the procedural generation of a model.
 The set of available attributes depends on the underlying Rule of the assigned *Rule Package*.

-To view all Attributes select the *VitruvioComponent* of the Actor
+To view all Attributes select the *VitruvioComponent* of the Actor.

 <img src="img/vitruvio_component_selected.jpg" width="400">

-The attributes can then be changed in the Details panel.
+The attributes can then be changed in the *Details* panel.

 <img src="img/vitruvio_attributes.gif" width="800">

-**Note** if generate automatically is enabled every attribute change will regenerate the model.
+**Note:** if *generate automatically* is enabled, every attribute change will regenerate the model.